JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ![](./2-2.1tMTree.png)

 ### 2.1.3 Many-to-One and Many-to-Many Relationships

+In previous example, `region_id` and `industry_id` are given as IDs, not plain-text strings.

+When you use an ID, the information meaningful to human is stored only at one-place.
+The advantage is the ID never has to change and since it is not meaningful to human.
+The info it identifies can change and ID remains the same.
+If the information is duplicated, all the redudant copies need to be updated.
+That incurs write overheads, and risks inconsistences (some copies updated and some not).
+Removing such duplication is the key idea of normalization in relational databses (The distinctions among the normal forms are of little practical impact.
+As a rule of thumb, duplicating values indicate the schema is not normalized).

 ### 2.1.4 Are Document Databases Repeating History?
 ### 2.1.5 Relational Versus Document Databases Today